-- 1. Proper recording of transactions in your books, for the safeguarding of assets, and for the substantial accuracy of the financial records; - 2.
-Full, accurate and timely disclosure to us of all relevant facts affecting the return.
-This disclosure will include changes in employment, business activity, marital status, dependents or location; - 3.
-Obtaining all documents necessary for the preparation of your return and supplying them to us timely for our use in the preparation of your return;

-- 4. Maintaining sufficient documentation to support the information reported on your return until the statute of limitations has passed for each return; - 5.
-Signing and returning timely the requested Internal Revenue Service (IRS) Form 8879 (or equivalent) to us prior to the filing deadline.
+- 1. Proper recording of transactions in your books, the safeguarding of assets, and the substantial accuracy of the financial records; - Full, accurate and timely disclosure to us of all relevant facts affecting the return.
+This disclosure will include changes such as employment, business activity, ownership, marital status, dependents or location; - 3.
+Obtaining all documents necessary for the preparation of your return and supplying them to us timely for our use in the preparation of your return; - 4.
+Maintaining sufficient documentation to support the information reported on your return until the statute of limitations has passed for each return: - Signing and timely returning the requested Internal Revenue Service (IRS) Form 8879 (or equivalent) to us prior to the filing deadline.
 We cannot eFile your return without your executed form; and - 6.
 You have the final responsibility for the income tax return and, therefore, you and any other signers of your return should review it carefully before the signing and filing.

-For business returns, you are responsible for making all management decisions and performing all management functions, and for designating an individual who possesses suitable skill, knowledge, or experience to oversee the tax services we provide.
+For business returns, you are responsible for management decisions and performing all management functions, and for designating an individual who possesses suitable skill, knowledge, or experience to oversee the tax services we provide.
 In addition, you are responsible for evaluating the adequacy and results of the tax services performed and accepting responsibility for such services.